Mariners Sunday mailbag: What’s it like to cover a team that hasn’t made the playoffs in 17 seasons?

 It seems that Tom Hardy has a gift for playing characters with interesting speaking styles – Solomons, Forrest Bondurant, Bane and the Kray Brothers – none that can be replicated.
 So I am not going to even attempt it.

 But to answer your question – it’s the Randy Rogers Band and it’s not even close.
 Eli Young Band’s most popular song, “Even if it breaks your heart,” was written by Will Hoge and Eric Paslay.
 Randy Rogers Band has stuck closer to its Texas roots and writes the majority of its own songs.
 The band’s collection of quality songs is vastly more superior to the Eli Young Band.
+RRB is Mike Trout and Eli Young Band is Chone Figgins.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.